-6.3.2 Personnel are STRICTLY PROHIBITED from either paying for or participating in any activities which are exorbitant, illegal and immoral such as lavish/ extravagant social functions not related to the Company’s business activities or entertainment from a business associate (including potential business associate) during the procurement process which may cause the Company to be perceived in an unfavourable or negative manner.
+6.3.2 Personnel are STRICTLY PROHIBITED from either paying for or participating in any activities which are exorbitant, illegal, and immoral such as lavish/ extravagant social functions not related to the Company’s business activities or entertainment from a business associate (including potential business associate) during the procurement process which may cause the Company to be perceived in an unfavorable or negative manner.

 6.4 DONATIONS AND SPONSORSHIPS

 6.4.1 The Company allows charitable donations and sponsorships for legitimate reasons and as permitted by existing laws and regulations.
 However, the Company STRICTLY PROHIBITS the giving and receiving of donations and sponsorships to influence business decisions.

 6.4.2 requests for charitable donations and sponsorships are subject to a due diligence check and to the local authority limits.